 - Individual Substances are free in the sense that they deploy themselves outside of any external influence.
-That God knows what they are going to do does not change that they are free.
+That God knows what they are going to do does not change the fact that they are free.
+God does not make us do what we do.
+Instead, we do what we do because of who we are.